Linaro/website/_posts/previous/2016-10-18-suspend-to-idle.md

 ---
 author: andy.gross
 date: 2016-10-18 19:05:19+00:00
-excerpt: 'The Linux kernel supports a variety of sleep states.  he four sleep states are suspend to idle, power-on standby (standby), suspend to ram, and suspend to disk.
-This blog post focuses on the implementation of suspend to idle. '
+description: >
+  In this article, Andy Gross focuses on the implementation of suspend to idle, which is a software implemented sleep state.
+Read about his findings here!
 layout: post
 link: /blog/suspend-to-idle/
 slug: suspend-to-idle